schmettow/New_Stats/docs/Generalized_Linear_Models.md

 We immediatly see, that simulation with Gaussian distributions is rather inappropriate: a substantial number of simulated observations is *negative*, which strictly makes no sense for error counts.
 The pragmatic and impatient reader may suggest to adjust the standard deviation (or move the averages up) to make negative values less unlikely.
 That would be a poor solution as Gaussian distributions support the full range of real numbers, no matter how small the variance is (but not zero).
 There is always a chance of negative simulations, as tiny as it may be.
 Repeatedly running the simulation until `pumps` contains exclusively positive numbers (and zero), would compromise the idea of random numbers itself.
 The second reason is that the simulations very purpose was to express and explore expectations from the linear model (CG).
 We can simply conclude that any model that assumes normally distributed errors must be wrong when the outcome is bounded below or above, which means: always.

 Recall how linearity is gradually bent when a magnitude approaches its natural limit.
 A similar effect occurs for distributions.
 Distributions that respect a lower or upper limit get squeezed like chewing gum into a corner when approaching the boundaries.
-Review Binomial and Poisson distribution in [#EBS] for illustrations.
-As a matter of fact, a lot of real data in design research is skewed that way, whereas the Gaussian distribution eternally claims symmetry.
+Review the sections on Binomial \@ref(binomial-dist) and Poisson distributions \@ref(poisson-dist) for illustrations.
+As a matter of fact, a lot of real data in design research is skewed that way, making  Gaussian distributions a poor fit.

 A common misconception is that random distributions approach the Gaussian distribution with larger sample sizes.
 But, what really happens only, is that  increasing the number of observations renders the true distribution more clearly.